iamkirankumaryadav/Library/Markdown.md

-**First Term**\n
+**First Term**

-: This is the definition of the first term.
+This is the definition of the first term.

-**Second Term**\n
+**Second Term**

-: This is one definition of the second term.
+This is one definition of the second term.

-: This is another definition of the second term.
+This is another definition of the second term.